rzzzwilson/PythonEtudes/From_CLI_to_GUI.3.rst

             print(f'Sorry, only want integers.
 Something like 123.')

-Note that the two bits of code are identical except for the prompt strings and the variables used to hold the resultant integer.
+Note that the two bits of code are identical except for the prompt strings and the variables used to hold the result integer.
 We can write a function that does what one piece of code does.
 We handle the prompt string difference by passing that into the function when we call it.
-The resultant integer is returned by the function and placed into a variable of our choice.
+The result integer is returned by the function and placed into a variable of our choice.

 So now our code looks like this::